DiTo97/ai-code-sandbox/README.md

 ## Features

-- Create isolated Python environments using Docker containers
+- Create isolated environments using Docker containers
 - Securely run AI-generated code or LLM outputs
-- Install custom Python packages in the sandbox
+- Install custom packages in the sandbox
-- Execute Python code safely within the sandbox
+- Execute code safely within the sandbox
 - Read and write files within the sandbox environment
 - Automatically clean up resources after use
+- Supports any Python image, but soon many more coding languages!

 ## Key Advantages

 - **Security**: Isolates AI-generated code execution, protecting your system from potentially harmful operations.
 - **Speed**: Optimized container creation and management for quick sandbox setup and execution.
-- **Customization**: Easily add specific Python packages or use custom Docker images to suit your AI and ML needs.
+- **Customization**: Easily add specific packages or use custom Docker images to suit your AI and ML needs.
 - **Resource Control**: Limit CPU and memory usage to prevent resource abuse.
 - **Flexibility**: Run various types of AI models and code snippets without worrying about system integrity.
 - **Easy Clean-up**: Automatic resource management ensures no leftover containers or images.